rubenwardy/minetest_modding_book/en/chapters/node_metadata.md

 You may use metadata to store:

-* an node's inventory (such as in a chest).
+* A node's inventory (such as in a chest).
-* progress on crafting (such as in a furnace).
+* Progress on crafting (such as in a furnace).
-* who owns the node (such as in a locked chest).
+* Who owns the node (such as the owner of a locked chest).

-The node's type, light levels, and orientation are not stored in the metadata, but rather are part of the data itself.
+The node's type, light levels, and orientation are not stored in the metadata.
+These are part of the data itself.

 Metadata is stored in a key value relationship.
+For example:

 | Key     | Value   |
 |---------|---------|